EricSchles/mongo_intro/mongo_intro.md

 MongoDB is a NoSQL database, written to work well with several languages.
 It allows you to add data via JSON and then store said data, after the life of the program.

+#Understanding JSON

+JSON stands for JavaScript Object Notation.
+While originally written for JavaScript, JSON works with most modern languages.

+Basic example:

+`x = { key : "value" }`

+Here the value on the left serves as the key and the value on the right serves as the value.
+In most languages to access values, you simply do the following, to access the values:

+Specific example:

+`y = {"name":"Eric"}`

+`print y["name"]`

+This will print the value, "Eric"

+You can also store lists as the values like so:

+`x = { key: ["value1,"value2"]}`

+For a specific example:

+`y = { "names":["Eric","Aaron","James"] } `

+`print y["names"][0]`

+This will print the value, "Eric"

 #Understanding MongoDB

 MongoDB is a database for persistently storing data, without SQL.
 This type of data store is typically referred to as NoSQL.
 SQL standing for Structured Query Language.
 So what does it mean for a database to be not-SQL?
 Typically it means